infinum/qa-handbook/Automation/Selenium locators - CSS selectors.md

 You can also combine multiple selectors to further narrow your search for an element.
 There are multiple ways to do it, below are just some examples.

-Tag and an attribute that starts with specified text:
+Tag and an attribute that starts with a specified text:

 `a[href^="http://todo"]`